PetrVey/pyTENAX/docs/source/getting_started/overview.rst

 **PyTENAX** contains a set of methods to apply The TEmperature-dependent Non-Asymptotic statistical model for eXtreme return levels (TENAX).

 pyTENAX is essentially the Pythonized version of the TENAX MATLAB code for this model.
+The link to original repository in `Cross-Language Implementations`_.

 The model is based on a parsimonious non-stationary and non-asymptotic theoretical framework that incorporates temperature as a covariate to estimate changes in precipitation return levels.